Karate Suits & Uniforms

 Weight and Material

-When choosing a Karate gi, you will be able to choose from lightweight (6 or 8 ounces), middleweight (10 ounces) or heavyweight (12 ounces or over).
+When choosing a Karate gi, you will be able to choose from lightweight (6 or 8 ounces), middleweight (10 to 12 ounces) or heavyweight (14 ounces).
 Generally, the weight of your suit should increase with your experience level, the heavyweight option usually being used for competitions and kata only.
 Cotton options are the heaviest and most expensive, and also the most durable.
 Cotton/polyester options tend to be lighter and more affordable, though less breathable due to their synthetic nature.

 Length and Size

 Finally, consider your length and size.
 If your Karate trousers or sleeves are a bit too long, a simple adjustment will solve the problem quickly and easily.